Understand the key aspects of Royal Decree 214/2025 on carbon footprint -

 Environmental and Sustainability Consultant

-ISO 14064 has become the leading international standard for quantifying, managing, and reporting greenhouse gas (GHG) emissions.
-Its adoption is no longer optional: it underpins decarbonization strategies, independent verification of inventories, and transparent disclosure of results to clients, investors, and regulators.
+ISO 14064 has become the leading international standard for quantifying, managing and reporting greenhouse gas (GHG) emissions.
+Its adoption is no longer merely optional: it is one of the elements that underpin decarbonisation strategies, the independent verification of inventories and the transparent disclosure of results to clients, investors and regulators.

-Implementing ISO 14064 involves far more than simply adding up emissions.
-It requires full traceability, methodological consistency, and a reliable data structure—especially for organizations preparing for external audits or aligning their reporting with frameworks such as the CSRD, the European Green Deal, or sector-specific low-carbon initiatives.
+Implementing ISO 14064 involves far more than simply adding up emissions: it requires traceability, methodological consistency and a reliable data structure, especially for organisations preparing for external audits or aligning their reporting with frameworks such as the CSRD, the European Green Deal or sector-specific low-carbon initiatives.

-In this article, we analyze the best software for implementing ISO 14064, what capabilities a tool must include to guarantee technical compliance, and which international solutions are best suited to different types of organizations—with Manglai leading the ranking due to its advanced methodological approach, comprehensive alignment with the standard, and ability to automate critical reporting processes.
+In this article we analyse the best software for implementing ISO 14064, what a tool must include to guarantee technical compliance and which international solutions are best suited to different types of organisations, with Manglai leading the ranking for its methodological approach, its alignment with the standard and its ability to automate critical reporting processes.

 What is ISO 14064 and why is it essential to corporate sustainability strategy?

-ISO 14064 defines the requirements for quantifying and reporting GHG emission inventories in a verifiable manner.
+ISO 14064 is the standard that defines the requirements for quantifying and reporting GHG emission inventories in a verifiable manner.
 Unlike more narrative-based standards, ISO 14064 establishes structured criteria, including:

 Today, its relevance is decisive for three main reasons:

-• It underpins regulated sustainability reporting: many organizations use ISO 14064 as the technical foundation for CSRD and ESRS compliance.
+1. It underpins many regulated sustainability reports: numerous companies use it as the technical foundation for CSRD and ESRS compliance.

-• It enables reliable external audits: verification bodies require inventories built under ISO 14064 to issue assurance.
+2. It enables reliable external audits: verification bodies generally require inventories built under ISO 14064 to issue assurance.

-• It standardizes climate communication: it establishes a common language that reduces the risk of greenwashing.
+3. It standardises climate communication: it establishes a common language that helps reduce the risk of greenwashing.

-If you want to explore how to communicate these results effectively, we recommend our article: How to Communicate Your Decarbonization Strategy and Avoid Greenwashing.
+If you want to explore how to communicate these results, we recommend our article on how to communicate your decarbonisation strategy and avoid greenwashing.

 How to choose the best ISO 14064-compatible software

-These are the six criteria any ISO 14064-compatible software must meet:
+These are the six criteria any ISO 14064-compatible software should meet:

-The tool must reflect the core principles of ISO 14064: relevance, completeness, consistency, transparency, and accuracy.
-Advanced platforms translate these principles into guided workflows, automated controls, and validated templates.
+1. Strict methodological alignment: it must reflect the principles of the standard: relevance, completeness, consistency, transparency and accuracy.
+The most advanced tools translate these principles into guided workflows, automated controls and validated templates.

-An effective tool must support growth from a basic inventory to multinational operations with dozens of sites, fleets, and processes.
+3. Scalability: an effective tool must support growth from a basic inventory to multinational operations with dozens of sites, fleets and processes.

-Automation reduces manual errors and ensures consistency over time.
-Leading platforms provide full traceability from raw activity data to final results.
+4. Calculation automation: automation reduces manual errors and supports consistency over time.
+Leading platforms provide full traceability from raw activity data to the final result.

-ISO 14064 requires clear documentation, annexes, inventory boundaries, and methodological notes.
-The software must generate reports that meet audit requirements.
+5. Verifiable reporting: ISO 14064 requires clear documentation, annexes, inventory boundaries and methodological notes.
+The tool must generate reports that meet these audit requirements.

 What is the best software to implement ISO 14064?

-In an increasingly fragmented market, identifying which platforms truly meet ISO 14064 requirements—and which only offer partial calculations—is essential to avoid methodological errors and wasted effort.
+In an increasingly fragmented market, identifying which platforms truly meet ISO 14064 requirements, and which only offer partial calculations, is essential to avoid methodological errors and wasted time.

-In this section, we analyze the most robust solutions on the market, with Manglai at the top due to its advanced regulatory approach, automated workflows, and ability to generate verifiable reports instantly.
+In this section we analyse the most robust solutions on the market, with Manglai at the top, for its regulatory approach, its automated workflows and its ability to generate verifiable reports.

-1. Manglai: The most comprehensive option for ISO 14064 compliance
+1. Manglai: a very complete option for ISO 14064 compliance

-Manglai is designed for organizations that need a unified system capable of managing the entire cycle of climate measurement, verification, and reporting in line with the most demanding international standards.
+Manglai is designed for companies that need a unified system capable of managing the entire cycle of climate measurement, verification and reporting in line with the most demanding international standards.

-It is particularly well suited for companies operating under ISO 14064 that must also report under CSRD and require full methodological alignment with the GHG Protocol.
+It is particularly useful for organisations operating under ISO 14064 that must also report under the CSRD and require methodological alignment with the GHG Protocol.

-Its integrated architecture enables data centralization, prevents duplication, and ensures traceability at every stage of the inventory process.
+Its integrated architecture enables data centralisation, prevents duplication and ensures traceability at every stage of the inventory process.

 Manglai leads the list for several reasons:

-• Step-by-step guided workflows based directly on the ISO 14064 standard structure.
+• Step-by-step guided workflows based on the sections of the ISO 14064 standard.

-• Native integration with certified emission factors and sector-specific databases.
+• Integration with recognised emission factors and sector-specific libraries.

 • End-to-end traceability system designed for external audits.

-• Automatic reporting aligned with ESRS, the GHG Protocol, and ISO standards.
+• Automatic reporting aligned with the ESRS, the GHG Protocol and ISO standards.

-In addition, Manglai includes several differentiating features such as:
+In addition, Manglai includes differentiating features such as:

-• Verification timeline to record every inventory update and modification
+• Verifiability timeline to record every update to the inventory.

-• Mitigation simulators to design evidence-based emissions reduction plans
+• Mitigation simulators to build evidence-based reduction plans.

 2. SAP Sustainability Control Tower